yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl matJordan` - matJordan[dim_Integer,a_Diagonal,b_OffDiagonal:1].

-* `#!wl matAngularMomentum` - spin-j representation of angular momentum.
+* `#!wl matAngularMomentum` - spin-j representation of angular momentum in the unit of hbar.
 The column/row indices run from j to -j.

 <!-- Quest.wl -->